entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 100. Median ridge on the visceral surface of the nuchal plate, corresponding to the median depression on the occipital region of the neurocranium: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 106; Xue *et al*.
 (2025), Character 50.

+101. Median ridge on the visceral surface of skull roof: long (0); short (1).
+> - The median ridge corresponding to the median nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

-101. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
+102. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
 > Zhu Y *et al*.
 (2016), Character 107; Xue *et al*.
 (2025), Character 51.

 > - This character is contingent on Character 41.

-102. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
+103. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
 >  Carr (1991), Character 2; Carr and Hlavin (2010), Character 2; Rücklin *et al*.
 (2015), Character 2; Zhu Y *et al*.
 (2016), Character 2; Jobbins *et al*.
 (2022, 2024), Character 2; Xue *et al*.
 (2025), Character 2.

 > - The previous definition 'Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)' did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.

 > - Xue et al. (2025) revise the definition of this character to cover all situations, together with the two additional characters (Characters 173 and 174).

-103. Triangular depression posterior to supraorbital vault: absent (0); present (1).
+104. Triangular depression posterior to supraorbital vault: absent (0); present (1).
 > Dennis and Miles (1979b), Character 14, in part; Carr (1991), Character 3; Lelièvre (1995), character 24; Carr and Hlavin (2010), Character 3; Rücklin *et al*.
 (2016), Character 3; Zhu Y *et al*.
 (2016), Character 3; Jobbins *et al*.
 (2022, 2024), Character 3; Xue *et al*.
 (2025), Character 3.

-104. Depression mesial to supraorbital vault: absent (0); present (1).
+105. Depression mesial to supraorbital vault: absent (0); present (1).
 > - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.

-105. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
+106. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
 > Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
 (2016), Character 4; Zhu Y *et al*.
 (2016), Character 4; Jobbins *et al*.
 (2022, 2024), Character 4; Xue *et al*.
 (2025), Character 4.

 > - Also named as the ventral postocular process or postocular crest.